 Students read a passage set and answer questions that follow.
-Question types include selected-response items, short-response items (grades 3 and 4 only), and essay items.
-Please see above for additional details on item types.
+Question types include selected-response items, constructed-response items (grades 3 and 4 only), and essay items.
+Please see section 3.2.1.2 above for additional details on item types.
+Approximately 20% of the items were technology-enhanced items.